MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

 - Build your own save as UI

-The chromium browser's Save As operation consists of showing the Save As dialog and then starting a download of the top level document.
+The chromium browser's Save As operation consists of showing the Save As dialog and then starting a download of the document.
 The Save As method and event described in this document relate to the Save As dialog and not the download, which will go through the existing WebView2 download APIs.

 We'd appreciate your feedback.